 Wear Your Label

-Wear Your Label sparked as a small idea: clothing to create conversations about mental health.
-Wear Your Label wants to encourage individuals to take ownership over their mental health, rather than fear the labels that so often define us.
+This company sparked as a small idea: clothing to create conversations about mental health.
+Wear Your Label encourages individuals to take ownership over their mental health and avoid the labels used to define mental illness.

 Mental Health Research